-Lauren is a front-of-house restaurant veteran hailing from New Orleans and Sean is a Cow Island crawfish farmer.
-They’ve shared travels and adventures far and wide and, as Cajuns often do, made friends with strangers over a gravy or jambalaya, introducing the uninitiated to the joys of Louisiana simply by lifting the lid of their black pot and asking, “Would you like some?”
+Lauren is a front-of-house restaurant veteran hailing from New Orleans, and Sean is a Cow Island crawfish farmer.
+They’ve shared travels and adventures far and wide and, as Cajuns often do, made friends with strangers over gravy or jambalaya, introducing the uninitiated to the joys of Louisiana by merely lifting the lid of their black pot and asking, “Would you like some?”

 Years ago, their former residence in the Saint Streets became a venue for Bar-B-Ques and Boils that are now the stuff of legend.
 Their gushing hospitality has even taken the form of grilling oysters guerrilla style in the since removed roundabouts of that neighborhood and offering them to passing motorists, and while officialdom lacked appreciation of these antics, it’s doubtful anyone complained.

-The party continued and on March 1st of this year, The Cajun Table restaurant opened on Ambassador Caffery.
-To set the tone, the space is decorated with generations-old family photos and with tractor parts, cypress planks, 100 year old tin, and crawfish traps all from Suire’s Great-Grandpa Gladu’s old shed.
-The bar was built from cypress and the bottles are displayed on an upright flat bottom boat.
+The party continued, and on March 1st of this year, The Cajun Table restaurant opened on Ambassador Caffery.
+To set the tone, they decorated the space with generations-old family photos and with tractor parts, cypress planks, 100-year-old tin, and crawfish traps all from Suire’s Great-Grandpa Gladu’s old shed.
+The bar is built from cypress, and the bottles are displayed on an upright flat bottom boat.
 It’s a bit of Cow Island in Lafayette, complete with live accordion music in the evenings.

 The establishment’s offerings have expanded from the logistical restrictions of a food truck to include boiled crawfish and crabs and a full and vibrant menu of appetizers, salads, and daily specials.
 Newly seated guests are greeted with freshly fried, house made pork rinds.